 Many of us feel that we are not able to identify new solutions or turn an idea into action.

 Every idea and project needs to consider who are the individuals and groups that are intrinsic to the solution.
-This is stakeholder mapping.
 We need to consider how we can connect and enable everyone to be heard.

-Our role as leader is to understand how we can hear wider viewpoints, empower talents and amplify self expression alongside noticing achievement in individuals, teams and wider systems.
+Our role as leader is to understand how we can hear wider viewpoints.
 This is really important and often forgotten.

 We need to explore and understand the problem (market research).

-Ensure you are listening to all the voices and be aware of the power people hold.
+Ensure you are listening to all the voices and be aware of the power people and systems hold.

 By creating neutral safe spaces, we can hear peoples truths and limit interpretation through our own lens of experience.
 Then we will ensure that we identify all the data that can inform our solution.